-The added weight of the ATV system on the electric R/C helicopter shown in Fig 19 is only 7 oz, but first you need to determine that the craft can lift the added load.
+The added weight of the ATV system on the electric R/C helicopter shown in Fig 28 is only 7 ounces, but first you need to determine that the craft can lift the added load.
 The extra equipment must be mounted to maintain balance around the aircraft's center of gravity.
 Some testing with equivalent weights first can save equipment from possible damage.
 Note the stubby flexible antenna mounted upside down on one of the skid supports.
 This is counterbalanced by mounting the R/C receiving antenna on the opposite side.

 A separate battery should be used for the ATV system rather than tapping into the motor or R/C receiver battery.
-The voltage will vary during the flight and could put motor noise in the video.
-A standard 9 V alkaline battery will last almost two hours continuous duty with this system.
+The voltage will vary during the flight and could add motor noise to the video.
+A standard 9 V alkaline battery will last for almost two hours of continuous duty with this system.